 Common milkweed grew from a short plant to one taller than my daughters, in fewer than two months!
 (Photo by Wendy Ho/NCC staff)

 Back in spring, a single unusual weed popped up, which I later confirmed was a second-year common milkweed.
 Ironically, I’ve been trying to plant milkweed for years with no success.
 So this gift from nature had me jumping for joy.
 In less than two months, it grew from 10 to 150 centimetres tall, and I found a tiny monarch caterpillar on the underside of one of its leaves.
 Unfortunately, the caterpillar didn’t survive (it is estimated that only five to 10 per cent of caterpillars reach adulthood), but the fact that I now have a host plant that will grow again next year is amazing.
 Recently, something else has been nibbling on the leaves.
 Turns out it’s another native bug called red milkweed beetle.

 Two-legged giggle monsters

 There are two more creatures I regularly observe: my preschoolers.
-They’ve made many interesting finds too, from the LDD caterpillars to spiders and dragonflies.
+They’ve made many interesting finds too, from the spongy moth caterpillars to spiders and dragonflies.
 I can’t remember the last time when I squealed with delight from the bottom of my heart.
 But in watching children interact with nature, I re-experience the things that even I brush off as mundane through their fresh eyes.